WiReSens Toolkit: An Open-source Platform towards Accessible Wireless Tactile Sensing: Example Applications

 \section{Example Applications}

-In this section, we demonstrate the utility of WiReSens Toolkit by using it to prototype a range of resistive tactile sensing devices.
-These include musical gloves, a gait monitoring shoe sole, an interactive pillow, and a home IoT welcome mat.
-The tactile sensors were constructed with copper thread and Velostat, using widely accessible fabrication techniques: digital embroidery \cite{AignerEmbroidery2020} for the gloves, shoe sole, and pillow, and direct taping \cite{adafruit_firewalker} for the welcome mat.
-Each device was programmed in under 10 minutes (including configuring, flashing base firmware, and running methods as indicated in Fig. \ref{fig:implementation}).
+In this section, we demonstrate the utility of WiReSens Toolkit by using it to prototype a range of resistive tactile sensing systems.
+The tactile sensors were constructed with silver thread and Velostat, using digital embroidery \cite{AignerEmbroidery2020} and direct taping \cite{adafruit_firewalker}.
+Each application was prototyped in under 10 minutes.

-\paragraph{\textbf{Musical Gloves}} Soft tactile sensors have been widely explored in the development of digital instruments that offer new means of musical expression \cite{NIME20_62, orth1998musical}.
-We used WiReSens Toolkit to program two Wi-Fi-enabled tactile sensing gloves for playing a virtual piano, showcasing its potential for enhancing real-time, expressive musical performance.
+\paragraph{\textbf{Musical Gloves}} Taking inspiration from gloves that offer new means of musical expression \cite{NIME20_62, orth1998musical}, we used WiReSens Toolkit to program two Wi-Fi-enabled tactile sensing gloves for playing a virtual piano, showcasing its potential for enhancing real-time, expressive musical performance.
 We recruited two users—one for the left-hand glove and one for the right-hand glove—to perform a piano duet both before and after calibration.
 The ADC readout in each finger region is shown in Fig. \ref{fig:glove} for one of the users.
 After calibration, each user reported feeling like their glove was more responsive to their applied pressure, which can be evidenced by the greater range of ADC readout shown in Fig. \ref{fig:glove}B.

-\paragraph{\textbf{Gait Monitoring Shoe Soles}} We spend countless hours each day on our feet, making gait monitoring a valuable tool for understanding overall health \citep{Liu2021Gait, MIRELMAN2019Parkinsons}.
-To demonstrate how WiReSens Toolkit enables extended human-environment activity monitoring, we use it to program a BLE-enabled pressure monitoring shoe sole.
-We recorded pressure data during 5 minutes of walking and standing still, and then use the toolkit's interactive visualization to replay the wirelessly recorded gait.
-We observe the current draw from the device's battery during periods of walking and standing still using the Nordic Semiconductor Power Profiler Kit.
+\paragraph{\textbf{Gait Monitoring Shoe Soles}} Prior research has demonstrated interest in gait monitoring as a valuable tool for understanding overall health \citep{Liu2021Gait, MIRELMAN2019Parkinsons}.
+We programmed a BLE-enabled pressure monitoring shoe sole, recorded pressure data during 5 minutes of walking and standing still, and used the toolkit's interactive visualization to replay the wirelessly recorded gait.
 As shown in Fig. \ref{fig:shoe sole}, our device consumes considerably less power while the user is standing still than when they are stepping.
 The significant increase in packet transmission during the walking periods evidences that this is a direct result of our intermittent send algorithm ensuring efficient use of the onboard communication modules.